 BUSINESS DECISIONS USING ANALYTICS

-Subject Code: MBA213B3 Credits: 3:0:1 Pre requisites: Business Analytics Contact Hours: 42L + 28P
+Course Code: MBA223B3 Credits: 3:0:1

+Prerequisite: Business Analytics Contact Hours: 42L + 28P

 Course Coordinator: Dr. Deepak R

 The objective of this course is to give conceptual and practical knowledge about analytics building capability of current organizations and its relevance to making business decisions across all business domains from a managerial perspective.